(As of 12/31/2022)

 6. The percentage of total square footage leased within the BIT’s office, industrial, and retail investments.

 Excludes investments that are under development or redevelopment.

 7. In April 2020, PNC Bank, as trustee, implemented a redemption queue as permitted in the trust agreement.
 Prior to 2022, PNC Bank requested, and received, approval from the Office of the Comptroller of the Currency (OCC) to extend the one-year redemption period for an additional year, for the redemption requests submitted in 2Q2020, 3Q2020, 4Q2020, 1Q2021 and 2Q2021.
 In May 2022, PNC Bank submitted to the OCC two separate requests for extending the withdrawal period allowable for acting upon certain withdrawal requests.
 On September 28, 2022, PNC received approval from the OCC to extend the one-year redemption period for an additional year for redemptions submitted in 3Q2021, 4Q2021, and 1Q2022.
 The OCC did not grant the second set of extensions requested of the withdrawal period for redemptions submitted in 2Q2020, 3Q2020, 4Q2020, 1Q2021 and 2Q2021.
 At this time, there are no additional extension requests pending with the OCC.
-As of September 30, 2022, the queue was $1,380 million.
+As of December 31, 2022, the queue was $1,660 million.
+As of the date hereof, the queue (inclusive of redemption requests submitted in first quarter 2023 as of February 6, 2023) is approximately $1.9 billion.
 The relatively large redemption queue will continue to require substantial efforts to generate liquidity from asset sales and other sources to pay these redemptions going forward.

 PNC Realty Investors, Inc.

 202 898 9190